legend-exp/LegendGeSim.jl/examples/detector_study.md

 TODO
 1) Write a function to extract capacitance from Fieldgen output or the SigGenSetup object (if saved there)
 2) Write a function to plot the WP and EV dat files created by fieldgen &rarr; Tommaso already has it, only need to add to `MJDSigGen.jl` (which is used in `LegendGeSim.jl`)

+## Extra

+Additional arguments under `"simulation"` in the sim config
+- `"coordinates": "cartesian"` will enable cartesian grid (default `"cylindrical"`)
+- `"computation" : "2D"` (default) implies phi symmetry.
+Set to `"3D"` for full simulation.
+Only applies to the case of cylindrical coordinates.
+You should see `φ symmetry: Detector is φ-symmetric -> 2D computation` in SSD log.